Last updated on June 30th, 2020

 It’s fine though, really.
 I’ve got 3 dozen gluten-free chocolate cookies and a bottle of wine.
 Which coincidentally is all you really need to get you through Valentine’s Day (or any holiday, really).
 Whether you’re baking for someone special or treating yourself with chocolate, these gluten-free chocolate cookies have your back.
 And the only thing between you and a warm freshly baked gooey chocolate cookie?
 20 minutes.

-These chewy gluten-free chocolate cookies are the sixth recipe in a year-long partnership with Bob’s Red Mill.
+These chewy gluten-free chocolate cookies are the first recipe in a year-long partnership with Bob’s Red Mill.
 Head over to find a list of all the recipes I’ve made in partnership with Bob’s Red Mill over the years!

 Gluten-Free Chocolate Cookie Recipe